 Chapter 122).
 Permission can be granted in two ways:

-Certificate of Permission to Perform Marriages - provides the ability to perform marriages without limitation, provided certain requirements are met.
+Certificate of Permission to Perform Marriages - provides the ability to perform marriages without limitation, provided the applicant is authorized by a church or religious organization that is incorporated, organized or established in Nevada (see current approved list of organizations) and certain other requirements are met.
 Individuals who can apply for this type of certificate include the following:

 Temporary replacement of a minister or other church or religious official already holding a